-If you’re like most Americans, you may be in search of new, creative ways to ease your annual tax burden.
-Fortunately, there are several things you can do to cut your taxes or increase the amount of your tax refund without incurring the wrath of the IRS.
+Wouldn’t you like to lighten your tax load?
+I can’t imagine anyone who would not relish that chance.
+Fortunately, there are several things you can do to cut your taxes, or increase the amount of your tax refund, without incurring the wrath of the IRS.

-Tax credits and allowable deductions come and go as the IRS alters its rules and regulations from year to year.
-However, there are a number of ways to trim your taxes that are likely to remain applicable for a while.
+Tax credits and allowable deductions come and go as Congress makes changes to tax law from year to year.
+However, there are a number of ways to trim your taxes that may remain applicable for a while, depending on legislative action.

 How to Pay Less in Taxes (Legally)

-Your tax due is based on your adjusted gross income, or AGI.
-The higher your AGI, the more you owe the government.
-The key here is the word “adjusted,” which refers to the fact that you can reduce this all-important total in a few different ways – one method is to deposit pre-tax contributions into a 401k or other tax-deductible retirement account, such as an IRA.
+Adjusted gross income (AGI) is the baseline for the calculation of your tax due.
+The higher your AGI, the more you can expect to owe the government.
+But the key here is the word “adjusted,” which refers to the fact that you can reduce this all-important total in a few different ways.
+One method is to deposit pretax contributions into a 401k or other tax-deductible retirement account, such as a Traditional IRA.

 The more you contribute to your 401k, the more you can reduce your AGI and the amount you owe in taxes.
-In 2016, the maximum IRA and 401k contribution limits are 5,500 and $18,000 respectively for anyone 49 years of age and under.
-Anyone 50 and older can add an additional $1,000 to the IRA limit and an additional $6,000 to the 401k limit.
+In 2017, the maximum IRA contribution is $5,500, and the maximum 401k contribution is $18,000, for anyone under age 50.
+If you are 50 or older, there is a “catch-up” provision that allows you to add an additional $1,000 to the IRA limit and an additional $6,000 to the 401k limit.

-And while that money is sitting in your retirement account and hopefully growing every year, you don’t need to pay capital gains tax on it either.
-You do have to pay income tax on the funds when you withdraw them, but you may be in a lower income tax bracket when you retire, and therefore pay a lower tax rate on the withdrawn funds than you would now.
+And while that money is sitting in your retirement account and hopefully growing each year, you also don’t have to pay capital gains tax.
+You will have to pay income tax on the funds when you withdraw them, but you may be in a lower income tax bracket when you turn age 70.5 (when you must take required minimum distributions), and will therefore pay a lower tax rate on the withdrawn funds than you would pay now.

 2. Don’t Pay Off Your Student Loans

-It’s often advisable to pay off debts as soon as possible so that you don’t have to pay as much interest.
+It’s often advisable to pay off debts as soon as possible to avoid high interest rates, and because the interest is not deductible on your taxes.
 However, in the case of student loans, the interest you pay actually helps at tax time because you can deduct it from your AGI.

-Eliminate your credit card debt by all means, but pay off your student loans last so that you can wring out every possible penny in deductions.
-Note that there are limits to how much interest you can deduct.
+Eliminate your credit card debt by all means because of the high interest rates, but if you can’t pay off your student loans in a lump sum, take advantage of the interest as an adjustment to income to lower your AGI by as much as $2,500.
+This is the limit for deductible student loan interest.
 Furthermore, your income affects whether you can use this deduction at all.
-For the 2015 tax year, you can deduct up to $2,500 in student loan interest if your modified AGI is $65,000 or less.
+For the 2017 tax year, you can deduct up to $2,500 in student loan interest if your modified AGI is $65,000 or less ($135,000 if married filing jointly).

-If you make more than that amount, you may still be able to deduct a portion of your student loan interest as long as your modified AGI is less than $80,000, at which point the deduction phases out completely.
+If you make more than that amount, you may still be able to deduct a portion of your student loan interest as long as your modified AGI is less than $80,000 ($165,000 if married filing jointly), at which point the deduction phases out completely.
 (Modified AGI is similar to AGI with the addition of certain deductions, such as IRA contributions, qualified tuition expenses, and student loan interest.)

 3. Buy a House